Skip to main content

 Returns true.

-See also: set_target, target, has_target, deal_damage.
+See also: set_target, target, has_target, attack.

 This command can be used with both characters and items.